4wayhandshake/Alfie/README.md

   - [x] Included the ability to specify custom request headers (not just cookies)
   - [x] You can now `scan` for only the relative-filepath targets (good for finding stuff like `package.json` instead of `/etc/passwd`)
   - [x] Amended this README to show new options/args
+- 2.2.0:
+  - [x] Enum mode now dumps files into ./output directory
+  - [x] After enum mode is finished, user may manually check for files using a console-style prompt